priscilla-abena-aboagye/tribute_webpage/README.md

-# tribute_webpage
+# Tribute Page Project
 Building a tribute page using html and css.

-# Tribute Page Project

 A tribute page dedicated to **Dr. Norman Borlaug**, a renowned agronomist and humanitarian known for his significant contributions to agricultural science and the Green Revolution.

 ## Overview